ODA Spending

 How much ODA does South Korea allocate to education?

-South Korea spent 7% of its ODA on education in 2021 making it the 11th-largest DAC donor to education in absolute terms and 13th-largest in relative terms.
+South Korea spent 8% of its ODA on education in 2022 making it the 8th largest DAC donor to education in absolute terms and 10th largest in relative terms.

 How is South Korean educational ODA changing?

 South Korea’s relative funding for education has been declining since 2017, mainly due to the prioritization of funding for global health.
-Still, education is a key focus area for South Korea’s ODA.
+However, 2022 saw a marginal increase in funding for ODA which increased from 7.4% to 8.2%.
+This is still lower than the pre-Covid-19 levels of 2022.

 How does South Korea allocate educational ODA?